pantheon-systems/terminus-composer-plugin/README.md

 - Drupal 8: [Example Drops-8 Composer](https://github.com/pantheon-systems/example-drops-8-composer)
 - Drupal 7: tbd

 Using Composer to manage standard sites on Pantheon not started with these upstreams (or a similar variant thereof) is not recommended.
+Ensure that your site's pantheon.yml contains `web_docroot: true`.
+See [Serving Sites from the Web Subdirectory](https://pantheon.io/docs/nested-docroot/) for more information.

 ## Examples
 * `terminus composer my-site.dev -- composer config repositories.drupal composer https://packages.drupal.org/8`